 The development board integrates a USB-UART Bridge circuit, allowing the developers to connect the board to a PC’s USB port for downloads and debugging.

 For easy interfacing, all the IO signals and system power on ESP32-PICO-D4 are led out through two rows of 20 x 0.1” pitch header pads on both sides of the development board.
-To make the ESP32-PICO-KIT fit into mini breadboards, the header pads are populated with two rows of 17 pin headers.
-Remaining 2 x 3 pads grouped on each side of the board besides the antenna are not populated.
-The remaining 2 x 3 pin headers may be soldered later by the user.
+To make the ESP32-PICO-KIT easier for Dupont wires, 2 x 17 header pads are populated with two rows of female pin headers.
+The remaining 2 x 3 header pads grouped on each side of the board besides the antenna are not populated, and may be populated later by the user if required.

-The 2 x 3 pads not populated with pin headers are internally connected to the flash memory embedded in the ESP32-PICO-D4 SiP module.
+- The 2 x 3 pads not populated with female pin headers are internally connected to the flash memory embedded in the ESP32-PICO-D4 SiP module.
 For more details see module’s datasheet in Related Documents.

 The board dimensions are 52 x 20.3 x 10 mm (2.1” x 0.8” x 0.4”), see section Board Dimensions.
 An overview functional block diagram is shown below.

 The following list and figure below describe key components, interfaces and controls of ESP32-PICO-KIT board.